ymollard/python-advanced-slides/exercises.md

     }
 )
 ```
-Store the parameters as attributes.

 ---

-2. Implement a method `plot(self)` that draws a plot with matplotlib, with:
-- a correct *xlabel*, *ylabel*, *legend* and *title*
-- a linear plot `f(x)=x` from 0 to `duration`.
-Execute and check that the plot is right

-3. Initialize a new attribute `self.num_cases` to 1 in the constructor (this is our first person contaminating the other!)

-*NB: do not forget to add docstrings as long as you code!*
+1. Store the previous parameters as attributes, and also define the following:
+- `self.current_date` that corresponds to the current date (from 0 to 300)
+- `self.previous_num_cases` that corresponds to the previous number of cases (here, we need a number of 1, corresponding to the very first positive case)

+2. Make this class an **iterator** by implementing `__iter__()` and `__next__()`:

+- `__iter__()` returns `self` since the class instance itself is already an iterator

+- `__next__()` must check if we have reached the last day of the simulation:
+    - If **yes**, raise `StopIteration`
+    - If **no**, return an integer corresponding to the new number of cases =  `the_regular_r0 * previous_cases_number`

 ---

-4. Implement a method `next(self, num_former_cases:int)` intended to be called by the simulator every simulated day.
-This method must:
-- read the regular R0 from the constructor
-- update `self.num_cases` for the current day ; based on the number of cases for the previous day: `new_cases = R0*former_cases`

-5. In `plot()`, repeat calls to `next()` for each simulated day and store each return values in a list of ordinates stored as the attribute `self.cases_history`

-6. Substitute the ordinates `self.cases_history` to the linear ordinates in `pyplot.plot()` (***ordinates** are y-values*)

-7. Drop the `self.num_cases` variable since it now corresponds to `self.cases_history[-1]`.
-Update code where necessary.
+3. Create a new class `Scenario`.
+Make it an **iterable** by implementing `__iter__()` that just returns an instance of the iterator previously defined.

+4. Create a function `plot(iterable)` (**NOT** a class method), that accepts `iterable` in input and plots it.
+This function must:
+   - Generate all values until the end of the iterator.
+For this, simply cast the iterator into a list, which which trigger the full generation
+   - Store the list of simulated cases into `cases_history`
+   - Import `pyplot`, call `pyplot.plot(xvalues, yvalues)` and `pyplot.show()`
+   Refer to the [matplotlib documentation](https://matplotlib.org/stable/plot_types/basic/plot.html#sphx-glr-plot-types-basic-plot-py) if needed

+5. Initialize an instance of `Scenario` and plot it using your `plot()` function.

 **Outcome:** Now you must see an exponential curve in your plot.

 ---
 ## Part 2: Lockdown implementation

-1. In `next()`, check if the cases has reached the critical level.
+1. In `__next__()`, check if the cases has reached the critical threshold.
 If yes, substitute the regular R0 by the "lockdown" R0

 2. Revert to the regular R0 when the number of cases is below the critical level again

 **Outcome:** You should see an exponential curve ending in shaky oscillations around the critical threshold.
 This is what would happen if the lockdowns were released too fast.

 3. Add an attribute counting the number of remaining lockdown days since it has been triggered.
-Change the behaviour so that lockdown is released only when `lockdown_duration` days have passed.
+Change the behaviour so that lockdown is released only when `lockdown_duration` days have passed

 **Outcome:** You should see 3 peaks of ascending and descending exponential curves.

 ---

-4. Store lockdowns starts and ends in a attribute `self.lockdown`.
-Use [`fill_betweenx`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.fill_betweenx.html) to draw green areas for each lockdown, with parameters `color="green", alpha=0.1, label="lockdown"`.
-- `self.lockdown: list[dict[str, int]]` stores the start and end dates, e.g. `[{"start": 50, "end": 65}, {"start": 100, "end": 115}`
-- Do not start a new lockdown if the previous is not ended
-- In case the last lockdown is not over when the simulation ends, stop the filled area at the end of the simulation.

-**Outcome:** You should see 3 peaks with 3 green areas representing 3 lockdowns
+## Part 3: Simulate a long period and split the plots

+We will make sure that our iterator is able to generate an illimited number of values.

+1. Increase the simulation duration to 950 days.
+It stills works but we want to split the plot in several subplots of 300 days each

+2. Overload operator `__getitem__(self, item)` that is called when you access an iterable slice `iterable[start:stop]`:
+    - That operator must iterate between start and stop indices and return a new list in which elements are generated with function `next(iterator)`.
+    - Make sure that you loose no simulated data in case of `StopIteration`
+    - **Tip:** `item` is a `slice` instance that offers `item.start` and `item.stop`

 ---
-## Part 3: Incubation delay
-So far, when a lockdown happens, the number of contaminations starts to decrease the same day.
-We do not consider people contaminated right before the lockdown.

-1. Add a `r0_history:` [`deque`](https://docs.python.org/3/library/collections.html#collections.deque) as an attribute to keep a track of previous R0, and:
-- Init the queue with neutral R0s: `1` repeated `incubation_duration` times
-- `next()` must now accept the previous number of cases in parameter: `next(self, previous_num_cases: int)`
-- `next()` must now enqueue the current R0 to the history
-- `next()` must now return a new contamination case with delay: pop the r0_history from the left and use this to return the current number of contamination cases

-`next()` now returns a current number of cases based on a former R0 (kept into memory in the queue). **Outcome:** Every R0 change you plot is delayed by some days.
+3. In `plot()`, implement a loop that:
+   - Defines a plot windows between day `start` and `stop`
+   - Generates a slice of the iterable
+   - Plots the corresponding slice
+   - Breaks the loop if no more data is available

+**Outcome:** every time you close the plot window, the plot is refreshed with the next 300 values from the iterator

 ---

-## Part 4: Celebrations
+## Part 4: Celebrations (Optional)
 In this mini-project, celebrations simulate a temporary decrease of the respect of mitigation measures, causing a temporary increase of the R0.
-Here again, this increase will be delayed by the incubations time.

-1. In `next()`, simply multiply the current R0 by `R0["high"]` if this day is present in the list of celebration days.
+1. In `__next__()`, simply multiply the current R0 by `R0["high"]` if this day is present in the list of celebration days.

 *NB: We use R0 multiplication instead of a substitution of the R0 so that the effect of mitigation measures are still visible but their impact is lowered due to the celebration.*

-2. Plot a red vertical bar with `pyplot.plot()` for every celebration day
+2. In `plot()`, draw a red vertical bar with `pyplot.plot()` for every celebration day

-**Outcome**: You must see delayed peaks of cases due to the celebrations.
+**Outcome**: You must see peaks of cases due to the celebrations.
 Severity of peaks is highly influenced by the severity of cases at the moment of the celebration.

----
-## Part 5: Log your library (Optional)

-5.1.
-Split your code in 2 modules:
-- `simulator.py`: the class running the actual simulation
-- `main.py`: the main entry point importing the first module in order to run a scenario

-5.2.
-Use the [`logging`](https://docs.python.org/3/howto/logging.html) library in order to log the simulator module:
-  * a WARNING entry when a lockdown is triggered
-  * an INFO entry when a lockdown has just finished
-  * a DEBUG entry telling the number of remaining lockdown days

-5.3.
-In the main script, activate the [`basicConfig`](https://docs.python.org/3/library/logging.html#logging.basicConfig) to display all DEBUGs in the terminal

-5.4.
-An extra library pollutes the stream.
-Drop the basic config and activate only logs from `simulator` (make sure you do not forget the handler).

 ---
 # Mini-project 3.
 Build a full package – Money transfer simulator